 Here is his version of baked potatoes from "a professional chef’s point of view."

 - Wash and scrub well.
 3M makes a green scrubby that works well.

 - Prick the ends with a fork to let moisture escape during baking.
 This will make the potato fluffy instead of gummy.

 - Oil or butter lightly.
 I like butter for flavor but will use bacon grease if available.

 - Season lightly with kosher salt and a few twist of the pepper mill on all sides.

-- Place a baking sheet on the lower rack of your oven to catch any dripping from the potatoes.
+- You can place a baking sheet on the lower rack of your oven to catch any dripping from the potatoes.

 - Place the potatoes spaced ½ inch apart on the center rack and bake at 400°F for about 1 hour, depending on size.
-Potato will yield to pressure when done.
+A potato will yield to pressure when done.

-- Cut open in wave shape with paring knife and squeeze ends.
+- Cut open in a wave shape with a paring knife and squeeze ends.